 with Zeina Salame

 This introductory level class will focus on accessibly designed conversations on histories and legacies of racial misrepresentation and cultural appropriation in U.S. theatre.
 We will also apply that context to conversations on contemporary theatre production and social justice movements.
 There is NO WAY to do this in just two conversations, but this workshop will serve as a beginning to an important education on how the past shapes and contextualizes the present.

-Zeina Salame recently completed her PhD in Theatre Arts at the University of Oregon.
-Her dissertation “Carried in One Woman: Reflections on Arab American Female Solo Performance” emphasizes the value of lived experience, personal story, the self, and social justice as...read more
+Zeina Salame holds a PhD in Theatre Arts from the University of Oregon.
+Her dissertation, "Carried In One Woman: Reflections on Arab American Female Solo Performance" centers on themes of "home" and the creative value of embodied generational knowledge, heritage,...read more

 Before each class, students will be sent an email with a link to login and any class-specific instructions.
 Generally, students are encouraged to have a notepad & a pencil for note-taking.
 Students are checked-in by name via the class roster, so no additional ticket or receipt is required!